 H. Rept.
-111-384 - REQUESTING THE PRESIDENT TO TRANSMIT TO THE HOUSE OF REPRESENTATIVES ALL DOCUMENTS IN THE POSSESSION OF THE PRESIDENT RELATING TO THE EFFECTS ON FOREIGN INTELLIGENCE COLLECTION OF THE...111th Congress (2009-2010)
+111-384 - REQUESTING THE PRESIDENT TO TRANSMIT TO THE HOUSE OF REPRESENTATIVES ALL DOCUMENTS IN THE POSSESSION OF THE PRESIDENT RELATING TO THE EFFECTS ON FOREIGN INTELLIGENCE COLLECTION OF THE TRANSFER OF DETAINEES HELD AT NAVAL STATION, GUANTANAMO BAY, CUBA, INTO THE UNITED STATES111th Congress (2009-2010)

 H. Rept.
 111-384 - 111th Congress (2009-2010)

 Report text available as:

 Formatting necessary for an accurate reading of this legislative text may be shown by tags (e.g., <DELETED> or <BOLD>) or may be missing from this TXT display.
 For complete and accurate display of this text, see the PDF.